Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: ADDITIONAL NEAL'S FUNNEL EXPERIMENTS

 \subsection{Neal's funnel in higher dimensions}

-We sample from Neal's funnel in $50$ dimensions and observe similar behavior to the $10$ dimensional setting.
-In \autoref{fig:funnel_error_vs_grad50} we observe our error in DR-G-HMC decreasing smoothly, while the error of DR-HMC and NUTS moves more sporadically.
-However, the error in mean and variance are summary statistics for sampling quality across the \textit{entire} density.
-In Neal's funnel we know the true density for the log scale parameter $x \sim \text{normal}(0, 3)$.
-We plot this in \autoref{fig:funnel_hist50} and observe that delayed rejection methods sample deep into the neck of the funnel ($x < 0$) while NUTS cannot.
+We sample from Neal's funnel in $50$, $100$, and $250$ dimensions with $100$ chains each run for $1,000,000$ gradient evaluations.
+In \autoref{fig:funnel_hist_high_dim} we plot the histogram of the log scale parameter $x$, with known density $x \sim \textrm{normal}(0, 3)$, aggregated across all chains.
+We observe similar behavior to the $10$ dimensional setting: delayed rejection methods sample deep into the neck of the funnel ($x \ll 0$) while NUTS cannot, despite enormous amounts of compute.